Mina Walking

-Mina Walking is a 2015 Canadian-Afghani drama film written and directed by Yosef Baraki.
+Mina Walking is a 2015 Canadian-Afghani Dari-language drama film written and directed by Yosef Baraki.
 It was screened in the Generation 14+ section of the 65th Berlin International Film Festival where it competed for the Crystal Bear.

-The film follows a 12-year-old Afghan street seller named Mina as she tries to balance her education with her responsibly as the main breadwinner of the family.
+The film follows a 12-year-old Afghan street seller named Mina as she tries to balance her education with her responsibility as the main breadwinner of the family.